design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

 # QUERY

+## Get2
+* **Description:** Returns a list of entities based on a query expression.
+The result will always be a list of entities, even if there is only one entity.
+In a case where you want only one entity, remember to get the first item in the list.
+~
+The query expression can use the following format: #@name == value, where 'name' is the attribute name, and 'value' is the attribute value that you are searching for.
+~
+If the attribute value is a string, then in must be in quotes, as follows: #@name == 'str_value'.
+~
+If the attribute value is a number, then any comparison operator can be used: ==, !=, >, >=, <, =<.
+~
+* **Parameters:**
+  * *entities:* List of entities to be searched.
+If 'null' (without quotes), all entities in the model will be searched.
+  * *expr:* Query expression.
+* **Returns:** Entities, a list of entities that match the type specified in 'select' and the conditions specified in 'query_expr'.
+* **Examples:**
+  * positions = query.Get(positions, polyline1, #@xyz[2]>10)
+    Returns a list of positions that are part of polyline1 where the z-coordinate is more than 10.
+  * positions = query.Get(positions, null, #@xyz[2]>10)
+    Returns a list of positions in the model where the z-coordinate is more than 10.
+  * positions = query.Get(positions, polyline1, null)
+    Returns a list of all of the positions that are part of polyline1.
+  * polylines = query.Get(polylines, position1, null)
+    Returns a list of all of the polylines that use position1.
+  * collections = query.Get(collections, null, #@type=="floors")
+    Returns a list of all the collections that have an attribute called "type" with a value "floors".

 ## Get
 * **Description:** Returns a list of entities based on a query expression.
 The result will always be a list of entities, even if there is only one entity.